UEDan/SubaruSSMClockPodMod/readme.txt

 I want to encourage the adaptation and implementation of this code in other projects.
 Please post questions or ideas to the above forum to support constructive dialogue.

 -David

+10/07/2015
+Finally got off my lazy ass to branch David's original code.
+Slimmed down on the code.
+Getting used to sending and receiving from the ECU.
+Outputs to USB Serial.